LilithTaylor/LilithTaylor/README.md

 - 👋 Hi, I’m @LilithTaylor
 - 👀 I’m interested in ... singing and video games.
 - 🌱 I’m currently learning ...
-Korean
+Chinese
 - 💞️ I’m looking to collaborate on ...
+My GirlFriend
 - 📫 How to reach me ...

 <!---